 Date/Time: Monday, June 29th, 11:30 – 1:00 PM

-Description: All students, student chapter leaders, and faculty advisors from both districts are invited to join in a discussion on best practices for student chapters, facilitated by ITE’s International Transportation Education Council Chair, Grant Schultz.
+Description: All students, student chapter leaders, faculty advisors, and professional liaisons from both districts are invited to join in a discussion on best practices for student chapters, facilitated by ITE’s International Transportation Education Council Chair, Grant Schultz.
 Topics will include chapter activities, fundraising, and recruitment efforts.
 Come to share your own ideas or learn what other chapters are doing in the Western and Mountain districts – together we can help each other be the best chapters in ITE!

 Student Traffic Bowl

 Date/Time: Monday, June 29th (Mountain District @ 1:00 – 2:30 PM & Western District @ 2:30 – 5:00 PM) (Pre-Qual, 10:00 – 11:30 AM)

 Description: The ITE Collegiate Traffic Bowl is an annual competition between ITE student chapter teams using transportation planning and engineering topics for the clues, questions, and answers.
 The winning team will go on to compete at the Collegiate Traffic Bowl Grand Championship at the ITE International Meeting in New Orleans, LA.
 Western District schools must email the District’s Student Funding and Initiatives Chair (Kimberly Leung) by June 1st to register.
 All teams from the Western District are required to attend the Pre-Qualification round on Monday.
 For more information on the ITE Collegiate Traffic Bowl, please visit http://www.ite.org/trafficbowl/.

 Career Guidance Track

 Description: Bring your resume to be professionally reviewed and earn points for your school towards winning the Student Chapter Annual Meeting Award!
 No advanced sign up necessary.
 For more information, please email the Western District Career Guidance Chair, Josh McNeill.